LambethFoodbank/foodbankapp/docs/concurrency.md

   * The user reloads the page.
   * The user successfully submits another row (for tables).
 * Affected rows stay in a consistent state (either rolled back with a fresh DB fetch, or marked as “conflict”).

----

-## Audit Logs

-* Every failed or blocked action logs a warning/error with a unique log ID, ensuring traceability.